digitalstuart/reflections-jewellery/README.md

     * When user starts typing in the 'Message' field > Placeholder text disappears
     * When all fields are completed, the 'Submit' button can be successfully clicked on with no error messages appearing
     * 'Submit' button has the desired animated hover effect on desktop
+    * The form has no action or method, however the values entered into the input fields are reflected in the resulting URL upon clicking 'Submit', e.g. https://digitalstuart.github.io/reflections-jewellery/?name=Stuart+Richards&email=stuartrichardsdigital%40gmail.com&text=This+is+a+test+message

 4. Facebook widget
     * The Facebook embed has its own scrolling functionality